 There is a simple, dizzying joy in writing (or reading!) a story in which you and your dream crush are the stars, but also intrinsic to that setup is the understanding that you — the writer, the reader — deserve the star treatment you’re receiving.
 If this is something you don’t believe (and certainly, when I was imagining my own love stories, I didn’t believe it), it can be comfort enough to pretend you do, to indulge the notion that you might be good enough to be the protagonist of your own story for long enough that it no longer feels that far-fetched.

 I didn’t meet Justin Timberlake (and haven't yet).
 But I did grow into my confidence and my voice — a voice which I know was honed by the stories I told myself.
-Without those stories, there would be no writing career, no novel, no unrepentant gushing over the things (and people) who drive my creativity.
+Without those stories, there would be no writing career, no novel, no unrepentant gushing over the things (and people) that drive my creativity.
 There’s probably a lot more of 13-year-old Arianna in me now than 13-year-old Arianna would have wanted.
 But, at 30, I can see she was always cooler than she believed, anyway.
 I like to think, had Justin met me then, he would have at least been kind of charmed. ●

 Arianna Rebolini is author of the novel Public Relations with Katie Heaney.
 She was formerly a deputy editorial director at BuzzFeed.
 You can follow her @AriannaRebolini or check out her writing here.